-Brian serves as co-leader of Cornet Chop Suey alongside his long-time colleague Tom Tucker.
-Cornet Chop Suey has enjoyed a rapid rise since 2001 when they performed for the first time at the Sacramento Jazz Jubilee.
-The seven piece band plays dixie to bop as well as pop tunes in a show style and are best known for their wide variety of styles.
+Brian serves as co-leader of Cornet Chop Suey, which he founded with long-time friend and colleague Tom Tucker.
+Cornet Chop Suey enjoyed a rapid rise in popularity after they performed for the first time at the Sacramento Jazz Jubilee in 2001.
+The six-piece band applies its own exciting style to traditional jazz, swing, blues and "big production" numbers.
+They are best known for their wide repertoire, top-notch musicianship and the entertaining way they connect with audiences of all ages.
 The band is named after an obscure Louis Armstrong composition and performs a popular Armstrong set featuring some of his most loved tunes alongside a fascinating historical narrative of his rise to fame.

-Chop Suey applies its own exciting style to traditional jazz, swing, blues and "big production" numbers.
 Every performance by Cornet Chop Suey is a high-energy presentation and is always a memorable experience for the audience.